Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 Prerequisites:
 ---
 - a host running either Ubuntu 24.04 or Debian 13 is preferred, older versions may work as well
+- a user with sudo rights
+- these instructions assume an installation in ~/dockerprojects/stacks/pure, change commandos for your own preferences

 images:
 - pihole/pihole:latest
 - klutchell/unbound:latest